SixArm/project-management-rope-estimate/README.md

 ## Questions

-Why use ROPE instead of any other system?
+### Why use ROPE instead of any other system?

-* ROPE starts with the realistic estimate, which is quick and easy.
+ROPE starts with the realistic estimate, which is quick and easy.

-* The optimistic estimate and pessimistic estimate both prove very useful in practice, especially with multiple team commuications, and multiple organization planning.
+The optimistic estimate and pessimistic estimate both prove very useful in practice, especially with multiple team commuications, and multiple organization planning.
 We believe the wording works especially well because it focuses on the intent and feelings, rather than on exact precision.

-* The equilibristic estimate is the most important estimate for wokring with project managers using critical chain.
+The equilibristic estimate is the most important estimate for wokring with project managers using critical chain.
 We believe critical chain scheduling is the best way forward for sophisticated projects and for agile/lean management.

-What units does ROPE use?
+### What units does ROPE use?

-* ROPE can use any units.
+ROPE can use any units.

 Some estimates work well with units of time, such as hours Some estimates work well with units of cost, such as dollars.
 Some estimates work well with time and cost.

-* We work with some teams that use team-specific units, such as story points, or small/large sizes, or sprint cycles, or iteration loops, or budget tokens, or squad assignments, etc. In our experience, these can work well when the team creates shared understanding among stakeholders.
+We work with some teams that use team-specific units, such as story points, or small/large sizes, or sprint cycles, or iteration loops, or budget tokens, or squad assignments, etc. In our experience, these can work well when the team creates shared understanding among stakeholders.

-* When we work with multiple organization, we always estimate using shared understanding, which typically means units of time in hours, and units of cost in U.S. dollars.
+When we work with multiple organization, we always estimate using shared understanding, which typically means units of time in hours, and units of cost in U.S. dollars.

-What about minimum estimate and maximum estimate?
+### Does ROPE do a minimum estimate and maximum estimate?

-* ROPE does not do a minimum estimate or maximum estimate.
+ROPE does not do a minimum estimate or maximum estimate.

-* We do have some clients who ask for these, such as for creating budget requests, or project plan ceilings, or not-to-exceed work rates.
+We do have some clients who ask for these, such as for creating budget requests, or project plan ceilings, or not-to-exceed work rates.

-* For these clients, we can add these later if necessary.
+For these clients, we can add these later if necessary.

-* In our experience, ROPE is a better agile estimation process than minimum-maximum estimation, and ROPE is also better way of working.
+In our experience, ROPE is a better agile estimation process than minimum-maximum estimation, and ROPE is also better way of working.

 ## Related